danielandreif/calculator/README.md

 ### HOMEWORK Day 6&7:
  1. Day 6&7 homework for the calculator can be found in java -> com -> DaySixCourse -> basic/expert.
  2. See implementation of the parentheses in the expert calculator and afferent unit tests in expertEquationTests.
+(Tests will be updated)

 ---